Vaccine Therapy for Cancer: The Basics

-The immune system is an intricate network of organs, cells and proteins that work to protect our bodies from foreign invaders, particularly infections.
-The immune system works to neutralize pathogens like bacteria, viruses, parasites and fungus that the body has been exposed to, using an immune response.
+The immune system is a network of organs, cells, and proteins that work to protect our bodies from foreign invaders such as infections.
+The immune system fights against pathogens like bacteria, viruses, parasites, and fungus that the body has been exposed to.
 The immune system also fights against cells already in the body that have changed due to illness, such as cancer.
 White blood cells, also called leukocytes, seek out these foreign pathogens and destroy them.
-There are two different types of leukocytes, B lymphocytes and T lymphocytes.
+There are two different types of leukocytes, B lymphocytes, and T lymphocytes.
 B lymphocytes seek out the pathogens and T lymphocytes destroy the pathogens.
-B lymphocytes also produce antibodies, which are proteins that remain in the body to fight infections in the future that the body has previously been exposed to.
+B lymphocytes also make antibodies.
+Antibodies are proteins in the body that fight infections that the body has already been exposed to.

 What is a cancer vaccine?

 Most of us have received vaccines for infectious diseases, such as measles and hepatitis.
 These vaccines use weakened or killed viruses, bacteria, or other germs to start an immune response in the body.
 Cancer vaccines are designed to work in a similar manner, teaching the immune system to recognize, attack, and destroy cancer cells.
 Normally, when foreign cells enter the body (for example, when an infection occurs), the immune system responds to the invasion and clears the body of the foreign cells.
 Unlike infectious cells, cancer cells are not recognized as foreign by the body.
 Instead, the immune system thinks the cancer cells are part of the normal body and do not mount an immune response against the cancer.
 Cancer vaccines allow the immune system to recognize cancer cells as foreign and get the immune system to attack the cancer cells.
 Cancer vaccines are one way to use the body’s immune system to fight cancer.